Official language: Canada

 Following the Constitution Act, 1982 the (federal) Government of Canada gives equal status to English and French as official languages.
 The Province of New Brunswick is also officially bilingual, as is Yukon.
 Nunavut has four official languages: English, French, Inuktitut and Inuinnaqtun.
 The Northwest Territories has eleven official languages: Chipewyan/Dené, Cree, English, French, Gwich’in, Inuinnaqtun, Inuktitut, Inuvialuktun, North Slavey, South Slavey, and Tłı̨chǫ (Dogrib).
 All provinces, however, offer some necessary services in both English and French.

 The Province of Quebec with the Official Language Act (Quebec) and Charter of the French Language defines French, the language of the majority of the population, as the official language of the provincial government.

 Ethiopia

 Ethiopia has five official languages (Amharic alone until 2020) Amharic, Oromo, Somali, Tigrinya, and Afar, but Amharic is the de facto sole official language which is used by the government for issuing driving licenses, business licenses, passport, and foreign diplomacy with the addition that Court documents are in Amharic, and the constitution is written in Amharic, making Amharic a higher official language in the country.

 Finland

 According to the Finnish constitution, Finnish and Swedish are the national languages of the republic, giving their speakers the right to communicate with, and receive official documents from, government authorities in either of the two languages in any part of the country – making those languages de facto official.
 Speakers of Sámi languages have those same rights in their native area (Sámi homeland).

 Germany

-German is not in the German language in the Basic Law (the constitution of Germany).
-However, its minority languages include Sorbian (Upper Sorbian and Lower Sorbian), Romani, Danish and North Frisian, which are officially recognised.
+Its minority languages include Sorbian (Upper Sorbian and Lower Sorbian), Romani, Danish and North Frisian, which are officially recognised.